capeman29/TMinUI/README.md

 - Base and Extras are merged into one Full release

 New features of MyMinUI (RG35XX and MiyooMiniplus only):
-- added Retroarch 1.14 as alternative libretro frontend for cores it has the same video filters available on garlicos (WIP).
+- added Retroarch 1.15 as alternative libretro frontend for cores it has the same video filters available on garlicos (WIP).
 - added prboom libretro core (Doom), it works only with retroarch as libretro frontend
 - added puae2021 libretro core (Amiga), not really tested, expect issues, please report
 - added FinalBurnNeo libretro core, it works surprisingly well on some arcade game which are slow on other OS, use an FBNeo romset as many 0.78 roms (mame2003+) don't work well.
+- added NeoGeo CD core
 - added Overclock Max profile (1.5GHz on rg35xx and 1.8GHz on miyoominiplus)
 - replaced dinguxcommander with the garlicos version (source rg35xx.com) which has more features
-- the power button now performs a shutdown as garlicos 1.4.9 does instead of standby, to restore the MinUI sleep mode behavior just create the file enable-sleep-mode in the folder /mnt/sdcard/.userdata/shared
+- the power button now performs a shutdown as garlicos 1.4.9 does instead of standby, to restore the MinUI sleep mode behavior just create the file enable-sleep-mode in the folder /mnt/sdcard/.userdata/shared (action available under Tools->ToggleSleepMode)
 - to use retroarch instead of minarch just copy to the ROMS/Extras/Emus/xxxx.pak the launch.sh from ROMS/Extras/Emus/Doom.pak then set the right core name and the cpu speed required.
 - added retroarch as Tools
 - added the main menu mode selector to version page, press up/down to change the mode then exit the page to get the new mode activated